Pittsburgh sports lore: Same Old Browns

 Having clinched the division the previous week, the Steelers rested their starters in Week 17 of the 2020 NFL season against the Cleveland Browns.
-The Browns won the game 24–22 to clinch a playoff birth for the first time in 17 years.
+The Browns won the game 24–22 to clinch a playoff berth for the first time in 17 years.
 With the Steelers clinching the third seed and the Browns clinching the sixth seed, the two teams would play again just one week later in the 2020 Wild Card Playoffs.
 Over the subsequent days, the Browns had a small, but impactful COVID-19 outbreak that caused the team to be missing four players and five coaches – including head coach Kevin Stefanski – for the game.
 That coupled with the Browns previous failures caused some of the Steelers players and coaches to overlook the Browns and assume they would easily win the playoff game and move.
-JuJu Smith-Schuster famously said in the week leading to the game, "I think they’re still the same Browns teams I play every year.
-I think they’re nameless gray faces.
-They have a couple good players on their team, but at the end of the day, I don’t know.
+JuJu Smith-Schuster famously said in the week leading to the game, "I think they're still the same Browns teams I play every year.
+I think they're nameless gray faces.
+They have a couple good players on their team, but at the end of the day, I don't know.
 The Browns is the Browns."
 However, on the first offensive play of the game, center Maurkice Pouncey snapped the ball over Ben Roethlisberger's head and the Browns' Karl Joseph recovered the fumble in the end zone for a touchdown.
 The game quickly turned into a disaster as their next three drives ended in two interceptions and a punt; the Browns scored touchdowns on all of their drives and led 28–0 by the end of the first quarter.
 Despite attempting to make a comeback over the subsequent three quarters, which included Roethlisberger setting several passing records, the Steelers were always playing catch-up and the Browns held them off for a 48–37 win.
 The win gave the Browns their first playoff win in 26 Years and moved on to play the Chiefs in the AFC Divisional Round.
 The Steelers finished the game with five turnovers, including four Roethlisberger interceptions.